modelscope/3D-Speaker/README.md

 - [2023.4] [CAM++](https://www.modelscope.cn/models/damo/speech_campplus_sv_zh-cn_16k-common/summary) pretrained model released, trained on a Mandarin dataset of 200k labeled speakers.

 ## To be expected :fire:
-- [2023.1] Releasing Conformer model training and inference recipes for three datasets.
+- [2023.2] Releasing comformer model training and inference recipes for VoxCeleb.
+- [2023.2] Releasing asnormalization in speaker verification.

 ## Contact
 If you have any comment or question about 3D-Speaker, please contact us by